juliasmith141414/juliasmith-stemteresting/docs/ideation-and-concept-generation.md

 33. Camera for color sensing through matlab
 34. Camera for centering
 35. Diodes (show how direction affects the width of the two regions)
-36. Kid puts model diode in modle circuit forward of backwards
+36. Kid puts model diode in model circuit forward of backwards
 37. Motor moves model to reflect internal motion of the diode
 38. Interactive Plant Cell
 39. Screen for images and picture